ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **QueueSize**

-  Retrieves the number of hits currently in the offline queue.
+  Retrieves the number of hits that are currently in the offline queue.

   * Here is the syntax for this method: